netdata/netdata/packaging/installer/methods/kickstart.md

 ## Verify script integrity

-To use `md5sum` to verify the intregity of the `kickstart.sh` script you will download using the one-line command above, run the following:
+To use `md5sum` to verify the integrity of the `kickstart.sh` script you will download using the one-line command above, run the following:

 ```bash